what-is-the-sudo-command

 What now? e

-It definitely didn’t work…it proves the fact that the full path for a command needs to be specified in the sudo rule.
+This proves that the full path for a command needs to be specified in a sudo rule.

 Conclusion

-• Using the visudo command to edit the sudoers file.
+• How to use the visudo command to edit the sudoers file in the Linux command line.

-• Adding a new sudo rule to allow the codefather user to read the /var/log/messages file.
+• Adding a sudo rule to allow a Linux user to read the /var/log/messages file.